victorpadovam/secret_db/README.md

 - AES Encryption: Provides stronger encryption for storing sensitive data securely.
 - Protection against data extraction on rooted/jailbroken devices.
 - Support for storing simple data (like `String`) or objects (like serialized classes).

+## 6 Cybersecurity Benefits of Using secret_db

+These benefits make secret_db a robust solution for ensuring the security of sensitive data in your Flutter application, protecting against a wide range of cyber threats.

+> 1 - Strong AES Encryption Data is encrypted using AES (Advanced Encryption Standard), providing robust protection

+> 2 - Protection on Rooted/Jailbroken Devices: Ensures data remains secure even on compromised devices, reducing risks from malware

+> 3- Dynamic Key Management: Encryption keys are securely generated and stored, avoiding hardcoding or exposure in the codebase.

+> 4 - Secure Data Serialization: Prevents tampering with complex objects by securely serializing and deserializing data, ensuring integrity.

+> 5 -  Data Protection in Storage: Stored data is encrypted before being written to the database, ensuring it’s unreadable even if the database is accessed.

+> 6 - Prevents Data Leakage: Even if an attacker gains physical access to the device, encrypted data stays protected.

 ## Example Initialization:
 ```